LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/GreedyAlgorithm.md

+## Greedy Algorithms

+Greedy algorithms make the locally optimal choice at each step in the hope that these local choices will lead to a global optimum.
+They are typically used for optimization problems.

 [55.
 Jump Game](https://leetcode.com/problems/jump-game/description/)

 This solution has a time complexity of O(n) and a space complexity of O(1), where n is the length of the input array nums.
 It's more efficient than the traditional DP solution.